joinpursuit/Pursuit-Core-Web/data-structures-&-algorithms/control-flow/lesson-notes/README.md

 This problem is actually two problems

 - determining if a number is prime
-- adding prime numbers, up to some upper limit value, to an array
+- putting prime numbers, up to some upper limit value, into an array

 Let's solve the first problem, first by hand.
 We'll look at two simple test cases: 4 which is NOT prime and 5 which is prime